ThePhD/ThePhD.github.io/_posts/2018-10-22-Simple, Easy Papers.md

 ### [p1276 - `void main`](https://wg21.link/p1276)

-All too often have I seen a pedant on Stack Overflow add to the comments or their answer about how wrong OP's `main` is. _That is an extension and you're not writing conformant standard C++._ It's time to retroactively fix all those answers, patch all those books, and let `main` return `void` because, let's be honest: that is kind of how the standard lets us specify it.
-We can leave off the return type entirely, or only return on one branch and forget the others. `main` looks, feels, smells, and behaves like a `void` function in all except name: this paper fixes that.
+All too often have I seen a pedant on Stack Overflow add to the comments or their answer about how wrong OP's `main` is. '_That is an extension and you're not writing conformant standard C++._', they quickly point out.
+It's time to retroactively fix all those answers, patch all those books, and let `main` return `void` because, let's be honest: that is kind of how the standard lets us specify it.
+We can leave off the return statement entirely, or only return on one branch and forget the others.
+For all intents and purposes, `main` feels, smells, and behaves like a `void` function in all except signature: this paper fixes that.
+It's time `main` started looking exactly how we specify it.

 I have nothing but burning, passionate, and fiery Strongly in Favor for this paper.